aakashParticulate/zero-votes/README.md

 15. Security, encrypted communication

-    15.1 We are convinced that the storage of encrypted passwords is generally unsave because if the secret key gets leaked - all passwords can be decrypted so we choose to hash all passes (with a secret hash)
+    15.1 We are convinced that the storage of encrypted passwords is generally unsafe because if the secret key gets leaked - all passwords can be decrypted so we choose to hash all passes (with a secret hash)

     15.2